Frequently Asked Questions

 7. Security Features

-Input Validation: Already mentioned – crucial to prevent malformed requests and potential minor vulnerabilities (though less critical for basic SMS text).
+Input Validation: Already mentioned – crucial to prevent malformed requests and potential vulnerabilities.
 Sanitize input if incorporating it into dynamic responses or logs elsewhere.

 API Key Security: Protect your Vonage credentials (